polarismesh/polaris-controller/README.md

 - K8s Service Sync to Polaris: Sync K8s Service to Polaris, use Polaris for service discovery and governance
 - polaris-sidecar Auto-inject: inject polaris-sidecar in app pod

-polaris-sidecar Provides two optional functions：
+The operating mode of *sidecar* in the Polaris-Controller provides two optional functions:

-- Local DNS: Use DNS resolution to access services on Polaris
+- LocalDNS (dns): Inject **polaris-sidecar**, realize service discovery and governance by intercepting DNS requests
-- Service mesh: realize service discovery and governance by hijacking traffic, with low development intrusion
+- ServiceMesh (mesh): Inject **polaris-sidecar** and **envoy**, realize service discovery and governance through hijacking traffic, and develop low invasion

 This document describes how to install and use polaris-controller in a K8s cluster.